Looking for ways to enjoy food and fun with your friends or family? Set up a supper club! Learn how to organize a dinner group with these simple tips.

 Decide How to Organize Supper Club Nights

-Consider who brings what and the format of each night.
+Consider who brings what and the format of each dinner party.

 Our group decided we did not want to do a sit-down and opted to do mostly apps and 1-2 desserts.